ffbeast/ffbeast.github.io/docs/en/wheel_firmware_setup.md

 The best approach is to start from smaller value(5-10) and try to play.
 If during quick rotations left-right PSU keep working - it's done.
 If no - increase it by 5-10 percents and repeat.

+## Enjoy!
+That's all.
+You've gone through all needed settings and your DIY Wheel is ready to go!